mlandis/graphical_model_magnets/README.md

 ### Materials

 I prototyped the design with cardboard cutouts to decide what size I liked.
 The below sizes are visible from about 40 feet away.
 These materials aim to balance cost and quality.
-About $40 was enough to build 20 nodes and 20 edges, which much of that being overhead from shipping:
+About $40 was enough to build 20 nodes and 20 edges, with much of that being overhead from shipping:

 - wooden shapes
   - circles, 3.5 inches wide [[link](https://www.etsy.com/listing/512797965/circle-shape-large-small-pick-size)]